19pa1a0428/Interview_Prep_2025/README.md

 # Interview_Prep_2025

--This repo will have the interview preparation documents for DevOps Engineers.
+-This repo will have the interview preparation documents for DevOps & cloud Engineers.

 -It contains all the handwritten notes.